apache/incubator-retired-quickstep-site/_posts/2016-12-10-FirstQuery.markdown

 SELECT i, AVG(j) FROM my_numbers GROUP BY i;
 {% endhighlight %}

 Of course, that query is meaningless but it should give you some idea of the sophistication of the SQL interface.
+This post is meant to give a taste of how I would get started with Quickstep.
+If it's not enough or you want more information, we've been really good about updating our documentation.
+Checkout our [README](https://github.com/apache/incubator-quickstep/blob/master/README.md) and [DEV_GUIDE](https://github.com/apache/incubator-quickstep/blob/master/DEV_README.md) for more pointers!